Having a Doula was a support I never knew I needed and now I can't imagine not having one.

 Owner.
 Mother.
 Wife.
 Educator.
 Doula.

-My professional training consists of mentorship with Kira Kimble of TrainwithKira.com, Advanced Postpartum Doula training with Zoe Etkin:Embodiment Doula (Feb 2020), Rebyrth Birth Doula training & certification through National Black Doula Association (June 2020), and I am in process to certify as a Certified Lactation Counselor through Healthy Children Project and the Academy of Lactation Policy and Practice.
-I am also a certified 200 hr YTT Yoga instructor, trained Placenta Encapsulator, trained in baby-wearing, infant massage, Infant CPR and First Aid, Pregnancy and Infant lost, and Perinatal Mood Disorders.
+My professional training consists of mentorship with Kira Kimble of TrainwithKira.com, Advanced Postpartum Doula training with Zoe Etkin:Embodiment Doula (Feb 2020), Rebyrth Birth Doula training & certification through National Black Doula Association (June 2020), and I am trained in lactation support as a Lactation Counselor through Healthy Children Project and a Lactation Education Counselor via UC SanDiego.
+I am also a certified 200 hr YTT Yoga instructor, trained Placenta Encapsulator, trained in baby-wearing, infant massage, a certified Spinning Babies Infant CPR and First Aid, Pregnancy and Infant lost, and Perinatal Mood Disorders.
 I love helping families navigate these areas as needed or find the community resources.
+I am currently a board member for Six Twelve Sports and The Shelby County Breastfeeding Coalition.
 When I am not running WhatTheDoula, I am serving as a Community Perinatal Heatlh Worker for BirthStrides, a non-profit in Memphis,TN offering free support to black mothers across the city.

 I believe it is important to educate ourselves on the things that are happening to our body and why they are happening.
 I know there are some conversations around birth, maternal care, breastfeeding, newborn care, and so much more that we aren't discussing because we don't have the outlet and I want to create that space.
 It's through education, awareness of mistreatment, and advocacy that we can make positive strides in black maternal healthcare.